In this article:

 No, vitamin D has not been shown to have any effect on breast growth.

 Can a Low Level of Vitamin D Be a Sign of Cancer?

 A low level of vitamin D is not a sign of cancer.
 Still, cross-sectional studies found an association between low vitamin D levels and certain cancers, especially gastrointestinal-related cancers.
 More studies are needed on this topic.
 (10)(11)

 Moreover, people who have cancer tend to have worse outcomes if they are low on vitamin D.

 Vitamin D deficiency is very common, particularly in dark-skinned people and those who spend most of their time indoors.

 Low levels of vitamin D have been associated with increased risk of cardiovascular disease, hypertension, certain cancers including gastrointestinal cancers, and autoimmune diseases.

-People who are at high risk for vitamin D deficiency should be tested and take a replacement supplement based on the levels.
-A minimum level of 20 ng/ml should be maintained, but higher levels up to 48 ng/ml might be helpful.
-(2) High-dose supplementation for prolonged periods without testing is not recommended.
+People who are at high risk for vitamin D deficiency should be tested and take a replacement supplement based on their levels.